Riordan Groups in higher Dimensions: Introduction

 The relation between the composition of formal series in one variable and matrix multiplication was indentified at least as early as Eri Jabotinsky's paper \cite{Jabotinsky1} from 1947.
 It has been much exploited.
+The original Riordan group was introduced by Shapiro, Getu, Woan and Woodson in 1991 \cite{ShapiroGWW} (see also \cite{Shapiro, Barry}) and named in honour of John F. Riordan.
+Its elements are infinite matrices with integral entries, and it is an important tool in combinatorics.
+Riordan arrays and groups with rational, real, complex and other kinds of entries have been studied.

-Here we explain how it works in several variables.
-The several-variable Riordan group and Riordan semigroup defined below are very closely related to structures studied by Luis Verde-Star \cite{Verde-Star}.
-The main results give a several-variable analogue of the Fundamental Theorem on Riordan Arrays.
+In this paper we explain how to make the corresponding groups in several variables.
+The several-variable Riordan group and Riordan semigroup defined below are very closely related to structures studied by Luis Verde-Star \cite{Verde-Star} and by Cheon at al \cite{CHK}.
+The main results give a several-variable analogue of the Fundamental Theorem on Riordan Arrays, and we make some remarks about reversibility in these groups.
+(An element $g$ of a group $G$ is \textit{reversible} \cite{OFS} if it is conjugate to its inverse, i.e. there exists $h\in G$ such that $h^{-1}gh=g^{-1}$.)
+There has been progress on classifying reversibles in one dimension, particularly by Luzon, Moron and Prieto-Martinez \cite{LMP}.
+Significant and interesting problems remain, even in one dimension.